TOP 5 Madrid Food Markets | Taste the Tapas

 The restaurant is divided into several spaces.
 An indoor traditional restaurant, a bar area called the "chill" spot that serves drinks and snacks, and an outdoor rooftop.
 The rooftop terrace serves drinks and bites and is popular with locals and tourists alike for a gin and tonic with a view.

 Mercado San Anton has everything to make a picnic or meal at home with fresh produce, cheese and charcuterie, poultry and beef, exotic meat like ostrich and crocodile, salted and fresh fish, and healthy juices.
-There are also many mouth-watering ready-to-eat food stalls with items like fresh empanadas, croquettes, patatas bravas, tortilla de patatas, hamburgers, calamari, ramen, and a wine bar with over 100 wines.

-4. Mercado de San Ildefonso
+3. Mercado de San Ildefonso

-THE HIPSTER FOOD MARKET IN MADRID
+The best FOOD MARKET IN MADRID for a hipster vibe

-If you’re looking for a food market with a hipster vibe, head on over to Mercado de San Ildefonso in the trendy Malasana neighborhood.
 This recently opened food hall was inspired by the street markets of London and New York and has an edgy industrial look with exposed brick and pipes.

 20 international food stalls and 3 bars give visitors plenty of options to choose from.
-Out of all the food markets in Madrid, this is the spot to ask for samples.
-The vendors are more than happy to give you a taste.

-5. Mercado de la Paz
+4. Mercado de la Paz

 One of the MOST TRADITIONAL Madrid Food Markets